Bokai-Bi/Unity-Tutorial/coolstuff.md

 [Basic Scripting](#basic-scripting)
 [Advanced Scripting](#advanced-scripting)

+This tutorial focuses on a foundational understanding of how Unity works rather than knowledge on how to do specific things, which from experience is often what beginners lack.

 # Philosophical Points
 > Getting ideas right is more important than technical knowledge
 - Video games are usually **simple in algorithms but complex in implementation**.
 Games contain many objects that interact with each other in specific ways, resulting in large amounts of interdependent logic for any large enough project.
+This **will** be different from programming you've done in the past.
 - A good programmer manages the complexity by **abstracting at the correct level**, **reducing redundant code** and **making the code more understandable**.
   - Please do not overly abstract. **Premature abstraction is the root of all software evils**.
 - Programming in Unity, like dealing with any complex API, involves a large amount of **searching things up and referencing the Unity documentation**.
-Your first step whenever encountering something you don’t know should be **searching online**.
+Your first step whenever encountering anything you don’t know should be **searching online**.
   - Small caveat, I recommend **against** overly relying on “how to do x in Unity” videos.
-Searching the documentation and trying to put the pieces together will help you improve quickly, while mechanically copying videos online can also result in inappropriate mixing of implementation approaches.
+Searching the documentation and trying to put the pieces together will not only help you improve quickly, but also allow you to customize your solution for your specific usecase.
-- AI can make development a lot easier, but is **heavily recommended against** for inexperienced developers.
+- AI can make development a lot faster, but is **heavily recommended against** for inexperienced developers.
 If you do want to use AI, make sure you fully understand the code you’re using.
-  - Anecdotally, in-editor tools like Github Copilot works much better than simply asking CharGPT in the browser, as it provides the AI with more context (which gamedev is heavily dependent upon).
+  - Anecdotally, in-editor tools like Github Copilot works much, much better than simply asking CharGPT in the browser, as it provides the AI with more context (which gamedev is heavily dependent upon).

 # Basic Unity Concepts
 > That's a LOT of concepts